Newfies/SchoolEntertainment/README.md

 # SchoolEntertainment
- Site full of things to fo
+ Site full of things to do